 There are growing concerns that safety protocols may be limiting the potential expansion in support for Kyiv at Washington.

-Advocates and lawmakers say that with the American less than a week away and the Republican ticket led by former Donald Trump who has expressed skepticism about further support for Ukraine, the best way to ensure Congress will allow further aid to Kyiv would be to allow members of Congress the ability to make longer trips to Kyiv.
+Advocates and lawmakers say that with the American presidential elections less than a week away and the Republican ticket led by former President Donald Trump who has expressed skepticism about further support for Ukraine, the best way to ensure Congress will allow further aid to Kyiv would be to allow members of Congress the ability to make longer trips to Kyiv.

 Advocates and legislators say that the best way to ensure Congress approves further aid for Kyiv is to allow members of Congress to make longer trips to Kyiv.